KDL-umass/CausalGPSLC.jl/docs/src/index.md

 ## External Types

-External types are those relevant for using `GPSLC.jl` in a high-level way, where inference and prediction are automatically performed.
+External types are those relevant for using `CausalGPSLC.jl` in a high-level way, where inference and prediction are automatically performed.

 ### HyperParameters